 Australia failing to meet education targets for aboriginal children

-Barriers to education, Discrimination of marginalised children, Right to education
+Barriers to education, Right to education

 High school completion rates have risen - but Aborigine and Torres Strait Islander children are still trailing non-indigenous children on enrolment, literacy and early education indicators.